CodingKomodo/power_out_model/README.md

 - **Hyperparameter Tuning:** The optimization of the `max_depth` hyperparameter via GridSearchCV likely helped the model achieve better generalization by preventing overfitting and improving its ability to capture complex relationships within the data.

-- **Performance Comparison:** The accuracy of 89.6% in the final model represents a significant improvement over the baseline model (accuracy not specified).
+- **Performance Comparison:** The accuracy of 89.6% in the final model represents a significant improvement over the baseline model of 7.
 This enhancement suggests that the added features and optimized hyperparameters contributed positively to the model's predictive capabilities, providing a more accurate classification of outage causes.

 ### Fairness Analysis